 The roots of trees can cause significant damage to a footing, the masonry or brickwork.
 Large underground roots can disturb a footing and cause rotation and/or lifting.
 However, even light, fibrous roots can impact and dislodge mortar to an extent that the stability of the wall is compromised.

-Equally importantly, tree roots can dry out the soil in which footings are founded and cause subsidence and rotation - even if trees are a considerable distance from the wall.
+Equally importantly, tree roots can dry out the soil in which footings are founded, causing subsidence and rotation – even if trees are a considerable distance from the wall.